 That second part of the sentence is Microsoft-speak for, “Office 365 Video is being sunset.”

 If there is a sincere strategy to converge these offerings into an integrated video content management system, it’s not on display.
 After all, two teams within the same company have independently built two variations of the same product and released them within 18 months of each other.

 If the Office team knew about the development of Stream, then it was irresponsible to ship Office 365 Video as a production service and tell businesses to bet on it.
 If the Office team didn’t know about Stream, well—that’s more troubling.
 And it’s all the more reasonable to question whether two entirely disconnected teams within Microsoft will be able to align their strategies, integrate their code bases, merge their organizations, and deliver a seamless customer experience.
 Whether they can do this without disrupting the Office 365 Video licensing model, or forcing O365 Video investments to be migrated is yet another question—one that’s already on the minds of Microsoft customers:

 Over the years, there have been many jokes made about the instability of Microsoft software.
 The fundamental concern with Stream, though, isn’t about the stability of Microsoft’s code.
 It’s about the stability of the organization.
 The worst-case scenario for Stream isn’t that you use it and it breaks.
 It’s that you begin to depend on it, and then it disappears one day based on the next zag in Microsoft’s media strategy.
 Similar directional changes with Expression Encoder and, infamously, Silverlight have left many businesses dependent on products Microsoft will no longer support.

 Then again, maybe Microsoft will surprise us and emerge as a serious contender in the video content management space.
-If they manage to stick with Stream, and they continue to methodically implement features of the already-established market leaders, then the software company from Redmond may just stand a chance.
+If they manage to stick with Stream, and they continue to methodically implement features of the already-established Microsoft Stream alternatives, then the software company from Redmond may just stand a chance.